-We point out OSA in particular because, for one, there is often such overlap between snoring and OSA, and, secondly, OSA is a serious medical condition that can have significant long term effects on your health, such as:
+We point out OSA in particular because, for one, there is often such overlap between snoring and OSA, and two, OSA is a serious medical condition that can have significant long-term effects on your health, such as:

 - Lower life expectancy

 - Lower quality of life in nearly all areas (cognitive ability, mood, stress levels, etc.)